PatrickJS/awesome-angular/README.md

 * [ng-cli-hooks](https://github.com/smartin85/ng-cli-hooks) - Hooks for the Angular CLI to customize the build.
 * [angular-cli-diff](https://github.com/cexbrayat/angular-cli-diff) - Easily upgrade your Angular CLI applications from one version to another 🚀.
 * [mantis-cli](https://github.com/mantis-apps/mantis-cli) - M.A.N.T.I.S (MongoDB, Angular with Analog, Nx, Tailwind CSS, Ionic, Storybook) is not just a CLI tool; it's your passport to a seamless full-stack project launch.
+* [angular-serve-and-run](https://github.com/dot-build/angular-serve-and-run) - Serve your Angular CLI project then run a command on top of it.

 #### Builders